What does WAF do?

 How can I receive treatment?

-You can request care by signing up on Dr. Gordon's TBI website (WAF has subsidized this rate for you).
+You will have to pay out of pocket.
+You can request care by signing up on Dr. Gordon's TBI website (you are eligible for a subsidized rate).

 What are personalized treatment protocols?